NT

 Ecology

-Its typical habitats are broadleaf, mixed broadleaf and coniferous forest, bamboo and scrub, probably ranging from 150 m to 1,900 m (He Fen-qi et al. 2007).
+Its typical habitats are broadleaf, mixed broadleaf and coniferous forest, bamboo and scrub, probably ranging from 150 m to 1,900 m, but mostly 500-1,700 m (He Fen-qi et al. 2007).
 It is confined to densely forested areas, where it stays on the ground in thick undergrowth during the day, but roosts communally in trees.

 Threats

-This species is threatened mainly as a result of the continuing loss and fragmentation of its habitat, as most forest has been cleared or modified as a result of the demands for agricultural land and timber.
+This species is threatened mainly as a result of the continuing loss and fragmentation of its habitat, as lots of forest has been cleared or modified as a result of the demands for agricultural land and timber.
 Road construction and mining projects also result in habitat loss and fragmentation (Zhou Fang in litt.
 2012).
-Illegal hunting for food and market trading is also a major threat.
 In addition, it is thought to be negatively affected by disturbance caused through the gathering of non-timber forest products.
 Increased tourist traffic at nature reserves has also resulted in greater disturbance and necessitated the construction of more infrastructure for visitors (Zhou Fang in litt.
 2012).
+The extent to which trapping/hunting is a threat is unknown, but may reasonably be accepted to occur at least locally.

 Conservation actions